Lumminal/SS14-Design-Docs-Lumminal/Shadowling.md

 ### Shadowmind
 Shadowlings and Thralls can talk in their own language by opening the language menu, similar to Blood Cultists

-### Light Resistance
+### Anti-Light Resistance
-Based on the amount of Thralls, they gain some form of light resistance.
-This makes Security and Crew to not spam lights, and fight them head-on.
-If I Am Light is used, this passive gets disabled and the ability takes over.
+Based on the amount of Thralls, they lose some form of light resistance.

-Scalings:
-0-3: 10% Light Resistance
-4-7: 25% Light Resistance
-8-12: 50% Light Resistance

 ## Ability Timings